 To replace the set variations, a new section has been added.
 This will allow candidates to perform their own variation or one designed by their teacher or a peer and must be danced in pointe shoes by females.
 This continues the thread begun with the ‘Dancer’s Own’ element, introduced to the Genée in 2012, and echoes its format with a performance of 1.00–1.30 minutes’ duration.

-A choreographic award is also to be added to the bursary, to be assessed on the following elements:
+A choreographic award was also added to the bursary, and is assessed on the following elements:

 - Dynamics of movement

 - Use of space

 This provides an important step in the development of young dancers, with the opportunity for candidates to experience the artistic freedom to produce and perform their own creation to their own choice of music.
 It also promotes and rewards choreography as a distinct part of the creative process.

 The bursary takes place in front of an audience and a panel of judges.
 It consists of a non-syllabus class at Advanced 1 level, followed by the performance of Dancer’s Own and one Classical Repertoire variation for both female and male students.
 The non-syllabus classical class will be set by an appointed teacher who will not be a member of the Judging Panel.
 A warm-up barre will take place before the Bursary class with the appointed class teacher.